mirage335-atelier/.github/profile/README.md

-Ephemeral documentation, codebases, scripts, etc, often low-quality and unreliable, fetched to unravel usage questions towards getting things working.
+Ephemeral documentation, codebases, scripts, etc, often low-quality and unreliable, fetched to unravel usage questions usually towards getting things working, maybe sometimes towards adding features.

 Repositories may be non-redistributable, insufficiently attributed, etc, do not distribute, do not include with redistributable materials, do not grant access, etc.